Reinventing emancipation in the 21st century:

 Interface: the first five years

-Interface: a journal for and about social movements is now into its fifth year and working on its tenth issue (with two more years of discussion and planning before that!)
+Interface: a journal for and about social movements is now into its sixth year and working on its eleventh issue (with two more years of discussion and planning before that!)
 Over this time we’ve brought together people researching and theorising movements to contribute to the production of knowledge that can help us learn from each other’s struggles: across languages, continents and cultures, across movements and issues, across the academic / activist divide, and across political and intellectual traditions.

 A world still to win

 We are still working on many fronts – developing the project in different regions of the world, expanding the range of languages used, extending the collective production of the journal, finding appropriate ways of linking the journal to movement needs and processes, ensuring the quality of what we publish and securing intellectual and academic recognition.
-We have done a lot in the past six years, but there is a lot to do.
+We have done a lot in the past seven years, but there is a lot to do.

 This new website is designed to be part of this process, keeping our orientation as an open-access (free) space for dialogue and involving a wider community of movement practitioners and activist scholars as authors, referees for articles, book reviewers, issue editors, translators, website editors, and other supporters.
 Participants with particular skills / interests are always welcome!

 We hope you enjoy the journal, and that the material here is helpful to you in reflection on your own struggles, developing your activist practice, researching social movements constructively, debate within organisations and dialogue between movements.
 There is a world still to win.